sammorley/text_officals/README.md

 Some users might need to make a change on line 8 of the no_dapl.py script.
 You will only need to do this if your phone downloads files to a different path then the one specificed in the script.
 This change can be made very easily right inside of the editor in Qpython3.

-If you have questions please let me know.